 Topographies of Scent

-10 glass jars held scents in carrier oils, mounted around the courtyard on the surrounding walls and buildings, all arranged so ample “negative olfactory space” existed between any two scents.
-Visitors were offered cards and markers to write, draw a reaction to, or map their olfactory experience.
+10 glass jars hold scents in carrier oils, mounted around the courtyard on the surrounding walls and buildings, all arranged so ample “negative olfactory space” existed between any two scents.
+Visitors were offered cards and markers to write, draw a reaction to, and map their olfactory experience.